grafana/grafana/docs/sources/http_api/access_control.md

 Code | Description
 --- | --- |
-200 | Built-in roles with assignments are returned.
+200 | Built-in role assignments are returned.
 403 | Access denied
 500 | Unexpected error.
 Refer to body and/or server logs for more details.

-### Create a built-in role grant
+### Create a built-in role assignment

 `POST /api/access-control/builtin-roles`

-Creates a new grant for the given built-in role.
+Creates a new built-in role assignment.

 #### Required permissions